tanij/duckuments/docs/atoms_17_opmanual_duckiebot/atoms_19_setup_duckiebot_DB17-wjdcl/20_assembly-db17-l.md

 </div>

 ## Assembly the Servo/PWM hat (`DB17-l1`)

 Recommend: If you have Bumpers or caster to assembly, it is recommend to have Bumpers and caster assembled before the PWM hat.
-The assembly process is explained in [](#bumper-assembly) and [](#caster-wheel-instruction).
+The assembly process is explained in [](#assembling-duckiebot-db17-ttic).

 ### Locate the components for Servo/PWM hat